 The disease varies greatly in severity but is characteristically biphasic.
-Initial viral symptoms (URI or sometimes chickenpox) are followed in 5 to 7 days by pernicious nausea and vomiting and a sudden change in mental status.
+Initial viral symptoms (upper respiratory infection or sometimes chickenpox) are followed in 5 to 7 days by pernicious nausea and vomiting and a sudden change in mental status.
 The changes in mental status may vary from a mild amnesia, weakness, vision and hearing changes, and lethargy to intermittent episodes of disorientation and agitation, which can progress rapidly to deepening stages of coma manifested by

 Focal neurologic findings usually are not present.
 Hepatomegaly occurs in about 40% of cases, but jaundice is absent.